searles/parsing/tutorial.md

     println("Pretty-Print: ${sum.print(env, ast)}")
 ~~~

-This will remove all unnecessary parentheses but keep the necessary ones:
+This will remove all unnecessary parentheses from the expression but keep the
+necessary ones:

 ~~~
 (1+2)*(3+(-4))